Adelaide United FC: 2010–2018: Bottom to top and first A League championship

-2018–present: FFA Cup success
+2018–present: Cup success and beyond

 Adelaide United were the FFA Cup champions after defeating Sydney FC 2–1 in the final at Coopers Stadium.
 On March 19, 2019, the club announced they would not be renewing Marco Kurz' contract.
 United finished 4th in the regular season.
 Craig Goodwin was United's leading goalscorer scoring 15 goals across all competitions.
 The Reds hosted an elimination final against Melbourne City where they came out 1–0 victors with the goal coming from Ben Halloran in the 119th minute.
 Adelaide United were then eliminated in the semi-finals following a loss to Perth Glory on penalties after playing out a 3–3 draw.

 In the 2019 FFA Cup Final, Adelaide defeated Melbourne City 4–0 at home, further increasing their claim to have the most FFA Cup titles with three.

+Adelaide United continued to qualify for the A-League finals series in the following seasons, finishing 5th in the 2020–21 season, and 4th in the 2021–22 season, with Craig Goodwin returning to the squad on loan in 2021, before permanently signing with the club until 2025.
+During these seasons, Adelaide placed a large emphasis on bringing through young players from South Australia, and their NPL squad, notable examples during this period were Joe Gauci, who has since earned a cap for the national team, Bernardo, Mohamed Toure, Yaya Dukuly, Ethan Alagich, Asad Kasumovic, Jonny Yull and Nestory Irankunda.

+On 4 April 2023, Chairman Piet van der Pol stepped down and was replaced by Ned Morris.
+The previously anonymous owners were also revealed, being Cor Adriaanse, Rob van Eck, and Yu Lidong.

+In the 2022–23 season, Adelaide were challenging Melbourne City for the premiership, with many of their young players earning permanent spots in the squad.
+The eventual champions Central Coast Mariners made a run late in the season to bump Adelaide down to third on the table, and eventually knock Adelaide out of the championship race in a semi-final.
+Craig Goodwin, who had recently scored against France and Argentina in the 2022 World Cup, won the 2023 Johnny Warren Medal but returned to Al-Wehda FC in the winter of that year.
+Adelaide signed former Manchester United-listed midfielder Ryan Tunnicliffe in the off-season.
+Ryan Kitto was made the captain of the club with Goodwin's departure.